Origami is a system for creating sites that complements HTML and CSS with the ability to concisely define the structure and content of your site.

 Everybody has something to say, and the web is a great place to say it, but creating interesting sites can be hard or expensive.
 Standard HTML and CSS let you define individual pages, but it’s hard to efficiently create a bunch of pages and organize them into a coherent site.

-Origami is designed for you: someone who wants to make a site for yourself or a small organization, someone who’s fine editing HTML and CSS, someone who’s not a professional programmer — or is, but wants to build sites more quickly.
+Origami is designed for you: someone who wants to make a site for yourself or a small organization, who can write some HTML and CSS, who wants to understand how their site is put together.
+Maybe you’re not a professional developer — or you are, but want to build sites more quickly.

 The core idea is to describe the site you want at a high level as concisely as possible.
 If you can sketch your site like this: